Efficiency | A-Level Economics Notes

 What is X-inefficiency?

-1. X-inefficiency is where firms find themselves with average costs that are higher than they could be.
+- X-inefficiency is when firms have average costs that are higher than they could be at every level output.

 Summary questions